jjvanzon/Circular-Language-Spec/spec/type-safety-genericity-explicit.md

 If the interface is determined by no line at all then it has an *original interface*.
 You speak of neither explicit nor generic in that case.
 When the interface is generic or explicit, it’s always delegated.
 If the interface is explicit, the interface is delegated by the interface line.
 If the interface is generic, the interface is delegated by either type or object line.

-##### Procedure Symbol Genericity
+##### Command Symbol Genericity

-This section covers the genericity concepts around procedure symbols.
+This section covers the genericity concepts around command symbols.

 ###### Original and Delegated Definition

-When a procedure symbol has a reference line, it adopts the procedure definition of its line target.
+When a command symbol has a reference line, it adopts the command definition of its line target.
 The symbol has a delegated definition.
-If the symbol has no reference line, it defines the procedure itself.
+If the symbol has no reference line, it defines the command itself.
 It has its original definition.

 ![](images/Type%20Safety,%20Genericity,%20Explicit.024.jpeg)

-The definition of the procedure symbol determines its symbolic contents.
+The definition of the command symbol determines its symbolic contents.
 As a system runs, the definition can go from original to delegated and back.
 When you remove a reference line, the symbol regains its original contents.
 So the original definition of a symbol is not lost once you delegate the definition.
 You just temporarily can’t see the original definition.
 When a definition is delegated, usually nothing is defined as the original definition.
-So not every procedure symbol needs to store its own original systematics.
+So not every command symbol needs to store its own original systematics.

 |                          |                                  |
 |--------------------------|----------------------------------|